1.26 Explain the following with suitable examples:

 (i) Ferromagnetism

 Substances that are attracted very strongly by a magnetic field are called ferromagnetic substances.
-Example: iron, cobalt, nickel, gadolinium and CrO2.
-Besides strong attractions, these substances can be permanently magnetised.
+Examples: iron, cobalt, nickel, gadolinium, and CrO2.
+Besides strong attractions, these substances can be permanently magnetized.
 The metal ions of ferromagnetic substances are grouped together into small regions called domains.
 Thus, each domain acts as a tiny magnet.
-In an unmagnetised piece of a ferromagnetic substance, the domains are randomly oriented and their magnetic moments get cancelled.
+In an unmagnetized piece of a ferromagnetic substance, the domains are randomly oriented and their magnetic moments get canceled.
 When the substance is placed in a magnetic field all the domains get oriented in the direction of the magnetic field as shown in the figure and a strong magnetic effect is produced.
 This ordering of domains persists even when the magnetic field is removed and the ferromagnetic substance becomes a permanent magnet.

 The figure is as shown :